-As Vice President of Strategic Partnerships at the Linked Learning Alliance, Spencer will guide cross-sector work on economic justice, driven by collaboration between K–12, postsecondary, and industry stakeholders.
+As Vice President of Policy and Partnerships at the Linked Learning Alliance, Spencer will guide cross-sector work on economic justice, driven by collaboration between K–12, postsecondary, and industry stakeholders.
 He will also play a focused leadership role in supporting cross-state collaboration across the northeast to advance Linked Learning.

 Spencer is passionate about the power of Linked Learning to advance educational equity and economic mobility.
 He has a proven track record of advancing innovative policies and programs to expand opportunities for all students.